by Marti Ahlquist

 I have heard these types of comments from various people over the years.
 Even people going through GECO/ICO (Pre-field Orientation for SIL TC&E staff: GECO – Global Education & Care Orientation/ICO – International CHED Orientation – previous name),who are not overseas yet, are contemplating letting their credentials expire.
 Please reconsider thinking this way.
 Great teachers contribute to creating great students.
-Research shows that an inspiring and informed teacher is the most important school-related factor influencing student achievement.
+Years of research on teacher quality support the fact that effective teachers not only make students feel good about school and learning, but also that their work actually results in increased student achievement.
 It is critical to ensure that we have ongoing and regular opportunities to learn due to: new research on how children learn, emerging technology tools for the classroom, new curriculum resources, and more.

 Here is why keeping your credentials updated is important:

 - To sharpen your skills through relevant training and potential interaction with other professionals.

 - To keep abreast of what is happening in the field of education, and specifically in your subject area.